 What is your hurricane deductible?

 A hurricane deductible is amount you must pay as a portion of the damage cause by a hurricane.
 The hurricane deductible applies where you home is damaged by a named storm.
 The amount of the deductible is listed in your policy and is often listed as a percentage of either your policy limits or a percentage of the loss.
 The deductible must be met before your insurance will begin paying for the damages.

-Why should you hire Keller, Melchiorre & Walsh for my hurricane damage claim?
+Why should you hire Keller Melchiorre & Walsh for your hurricane damage claim?

 We strive to distinguish and separate our firm by offering better service than our competitors.
 We are able to achieve this because we do a few things differently.
 First, as described above, on hurricane damage cases we always try to negotiate the attorney's fees separately from your property damage claim.
 This will maximize the financial recovery for the client.
 Second, our firm has a client portal.
 This enhances and improves the attorney-client relationship and communication.
 The number one complaint from clients is that they do not regularly communicate with their attorney.
 Our attorney client portal allows instant access and communication.
 The client can quickly send their attorney necessary documents for review and leave them messages to accompany them.
 The portal can also save the clients the time of having to come into the law firm every time they need to drop something off for the attorney.
 Lastly, our law firm's initial location was started by the coast in Jupiter, Florida.
 We recognize the negative impact and horrendous damage hurricanes can cause.